Telraam/Telraam-S2/firmware_testing/nrf_testing_template.md

 https://s3.console.aws.amazon.com/s3/buckets/telraam-sensor-v2-config?prefix=firmware_binaries/
 Reame it to `nrf_x_yy.bin` before uploading.

+2. Make sure your device is on the current production nrf firmware Check the firmware config file: https://s3.console.aws.amazon.com/s3/object/telraam-sensor-v2-config?region=eu-central-1&prefix=firmware_config.json

-2. Create a dynamic firmware config
+3. Create a dynamic firmware config
 Use the nrf firmware to test and the K210 fiwmare you want to use. e.g.: `{"_comment_": "Test Carl", "NRF": "nrf_1_13.bin", "NRF_version": "1.13", "K210": "k210_binary_4_1_6.bin", "K210_version": 393476}` (put it in 1 line)
 Save the file as `<device_id>.json`

-3. Upload the dynamic firmware config to S3 https://s3.console.aws.amazon.com/s3/buckets/telraam-sensor-v2-config?prefix=firmware_config_dynamic/
+4. Upload the dynamic firmware config to S3 https://s3.console.aws.amazon.com/s3/buckets/telraam-sensor-v2-config?prefix=firmware_config_dynamic/

-4. Connect the device to your laptop to start monitoring the console logs
+5. Connect the device to your laptop to start monitoring the console logs

-5. Start the console logging
+6. Start the console logging
 Install the drivers first when this is not done already (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=overview) .
 `screen /dev/tty.usbserial-0001 115200`(tty device can be different)

-6. The device should upgrade now, monitor the console logs for anything strange.
+7. The device should upgrade now, monitor the console logs for anything strange.

-7. Delete the dynamic config and reboot the device https://s3.console.aws.amazon.com/s3/buckets/telraam-sensor-v2-config?prefix=firmware_config_dynamic/
+8. Delete the dynamic config and reboot the device https://s3.console.aws.amazon.com/s3/buckets/telraam-sensor-v2-config?prefix=firmware_config_dynamic/

-8. The device should downgrade after the reboot
+9. The device should downgrade after the reboot

-9. Repeat steps 2-6 to upgrade the device again to the NRF firmware that we are testing
+10. Repeat steps 2-6 to upgrade the device again to the NRF firmware that we are testing

 ###### Upgrade test: ok / nok
 ###### Downgrade test: ok / nok